 In the normal course of business, there are outstanding commitments and contingent liabilities, such as commitments to extend credit, lines of credit and letters of credit, which are not included in the accompanying consolidated financial statements.
-The Company's exposure to credit loss in the event of nonperformance by the other party to the financial instruments for commitments to extend credit, lines of credit and letters of credit and letters of credit and letters of statements.
+The Company's exposure to credit loss in the event of nonperformance by the other party to the financial instruments for commitments to extend credit, lines of credit and letters of credit is represented by the contractual or notional amount of those instruments.
 The Company uses the same credit policies in making such commitments as it does for instruments that are included in the consolidated balance sheet.

-Financial instruments whose contract amount represents credit risk as of December 31, 2019 and 2018 were as follows:
+Financial instruments whose contract amount represents credit risk as of December 31, 2020 and 2019 were as follows:

 December 31,

-- 2019 2018
+- 2020 2019

-Commitments to extend credit \$ 34,251 \$ 36,758
+Commitments to extend credit \$ 64,108 \$ 34,251

-Lines of credit, primarily commercial 28,739 28,266
+Lines of credit, primarily commercial 30,973 28,739

-Commercial letters of credit 771 766
+Commercial letters of credit 832 771